 The U.S. Department of Agriculture’s (USDA) monthly World Agricultural Supply and Demand Estimates (WASDE) report helps to provide a common, timely, and unbiased understanding of current agricultural conditions with a globally comprehensive look at key agricultural markets.

-Mac Marshall, VP of Market Intelligence for the USB and USSEC, provides his insight on the monthly WASDE report in the following as well as other timely market reports in the following resources.
+Mac Marshall, VP of Market Intelligence for USB and USSEC, provides his insight on the monthly WASDE report as well as other timely market reports in the following resources.

 Additional Market Intelligence Resources

 Check out the following video for Marshall’s insights on the past and future of U.S. soybeans during the November National Association of Farm Broadcasting Trade Talk.
 During the event, Marshall shared insights about market factors that impacted soybean prices in early 2020 and how prices look now as harvest wraps up.
 Marshall also highlighted how global commitments from China and other countries worldwide helped drive robust demand for U.S. soy.